-Professor, YSN and Yale Child Study Center, and Co-Director, PhD Program (Full bio.)
+Professor, YSN and Yale Child Study Center, and Co-Chair, PhD Program (Full bio.)

 Dr. Sadler received her BSN degree from the University of Massachusetts, her MSN degree from Yale University School of Nursing, and her PhD from the School of Family Studies at the University of Connecticut.
 In her faculty role at Yale, she has conducted research in the areas of the transition to parenthood among adolescent mothers and their families, adolescent pregnancy prevention, evaluation of specialized school-based support programs for adolescent parents, home visiting interventions for underserved young families, community-engaged research methods and ethics, biomarkers of toxic stress, and patterns of sleep among multicultural infants and toddlers.
 She is a Co-Director of the Minding the Baby® (MTB) home visitation program for young families, and has conducted two NICHD-funded randomized controlled trials demonstrating positive health and attachment outcomes among MTB families.
 She has been involved in the dissemination/implementation of the MTB program in Connecticut, the United Kingdom, and Denmark.
 Dr. Sadler has held multiple leadership roles at YSN where she teaches in the MSN and PhD programs.
 She also mentors pre and postdoctoral trainees with their research.
 Dr. Sadler is a Pediatric Nurse Practitioner and has provided clinical care for young families and adolescents in the New Haven community.

 Jane Dixon, PhD, Professor

 Shelli Feder, PhD, APRN, FNP-BC, ACHPN, Assistant Professor